cabloy/zova/cabloy-docs/guide/techniques/layout/introduction.md

 - Custom layout components

-The `empty` and `default` layout components are located in the module `a-homelayout`, and we can modify them according to business needs
+The `empty` and `default` layout components are located in the module `home-layout`, and we can modify them according to business needs

 ## Use layout components